lammps/lammps/doc/src/fix_propel_self.rst

 boundary conditions.
 See :ref:`(Winkler) <Winkler1>` for a discussion of this active pressure contribution.

-For keywords *dipole* and *quat*, this fix is by default included in pressure computations.
+For modes *dipole* and *quat*, this fix is by default included in pressure computations.

-For keyword *velocity*, this fix is by default not included in pressure computations.
+For mode *velocity*, this fix is by default not included in pressure computations.